AnasZineddine/url-shortner/README.md

 * Redis:
 	* Used to cache shortned and original links for performance and to decrease read/writes on the database.
 * Zookeeper:
-	* Centralized service used to manage the counter for each server, this counter is used to generate a unique hash as the short URL so we can avoid collision.
+	* Centralized service used to manage the counter for each server, this counter is used to generate a unique short hash using base 62 encoding so we can avoid collision + one random character is added at the end for obfuscation.
 * MongoDB:
 	* I used a NoSQL database as it's highly available and easy to scale and satisfies the needs of the project.
 	* I avoided using an easy hosted database on the cloud and used a local database that can be scaled to multiple replicas for demo purposes.